TomaseLiu/EndorseTrust/README.md

+#EndroseTrust

-#An algorithm for evaluating the reputation score of workers in a task publish system.
+An algorithm for evaluating the reputation score of workers in a task publish system.

 We use a collaborative Filtering method, i.e. Latent Factor, to predict a endorser's confidence to a target task.
 And then we evaluate the target user's reputation score by taking both the user and his or her endorsers into account.